NUWCDIVNPT/stig-manager/docs/user-guide/roles-and-access.rst

 .. note::
   In many cases, only one Grant's ACL needs to be considered.
-However, if a User belongs to multiple Groups, and those Groups have Grants with the identical highest priority Role, the Effective ACL is calculated after merging the Rules from each Group's ACL.
+However, if a User belongs to multiple Groups, and those Groups have Grants with an identical highest Role Priority, the Effective ACL is calculated after merging the Rules from each Group's ACL.

 The following rules are applied when calculating the Effective ACL: